shopgate/retail-red-docs/markdown/guides/integrations/catalog/concepts-and-entities.md

 ## Unit Price Information

-For metric units, the retail.red system is able to show prices per unit like 1,50€/kg.
+For metric units, the Shopgate system is able to show prices per unit like 1,50€/kg.
 The unit price of a product is the base price per measurement unit.
 For example for a 600g pack of cereals, the unit price of this product would be the price per 1kg.

 In order to be displayed, all of the related fields on the product data need to be set.
 If any one of these fields is not set, the unit price will not be displayed for this product.
 There are 4 relevant fields: